vas3k/GodMode2/README.md

 * SUPERUSER is a group of users with highest privileges.
 They have permission to do everything in GodMode.
 Use carefully.
 Usually 1 superuser per project is enough.
-* ADMINs have all permissions to edit the databases but they cannot create and manage other GodMode users.
+* ADMINs have all the permissions to edit the databases but they cannot create and manage other GodMode users.
 * MODERATORs are read-only users by default.
 You can hide any models, views, groups and actions from moderators.
 * ALL specifies that module is visible even for unauthorized users.
 It was made for login screen — don't know how it can be useful for you.